How it Works#

 A screenshot of the Project Tree and Editor View.#

-When in Project Tree View mode, the main work area of the main window is split in two, or optionally three, panels.
+When the application is in Project Tree View mode, the main work area of the main window is split in two, or optionally three, panels.
 The left-most panel contains the project tree and all the documents in your project.
 The second panel is the document editor.

 An optional third panel on the right side contains a document viewer which can view any document in your project independently of what is open in the document editor.
-This panel is not intended as a preview window, although you can use it for this purpose if you wish if you need to check that the formatting tags behave as you expected.
-The main purpose of the viewer is for viewing your notes next to your editor while you’re writing.
+This panel is not intended as a preview window, although you can use it for this purpose if you wish.
+For instance if you need to check that the formatting tags behave as you expect.
+However, the main purpose of the viewer is for viewing your notes next to your editor while you’re writing.

 The editor also has a Focus Mode you can toggle either from the menu, from the icon in the editor’s header, or by pressing F8.
 When Focus Mode is enabled, all the user interface elements other than the document editor itself are hidden away.